larytet/genome/README.md

 ## Literature

-*  "Data compression for sequencing data" has a summary of compressions software.
+*  Start with "Data compression for sequencing data" - it has a summary of compressions software.

 ## Some ideas